Azure-Samples/ai-hub-gateway-solution-accelerator/CITADEL-README.md

     Note over Agent,Backends: 🔒 Defense-in-depth with dual security layers<br/>✅ Network isolation + AI governance
 ```

-*Note: Even when AI Backends reside in spoke networks, their traffic can be forced through the hub firewall for additional inspection before returning to agents.*
+>**Note:** * When AI Backends reside in a different spoke networks, their traffic should be forced through the hub firewall to maintain integrity of the network traffic flow.*

 #### Traffic isolation flow